bolt/docs/docs/fields/templateselect.md

 ### Template Path

-To show twig templates from a custom directory, use the `path` option:
+To show Twig templates from a custom directory, use the `path` option:

 ```yaml
         template: